Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

 \subsection{Lower Bound}

-In this subsection, we aim to establish the lower bound.
-We begin by deriving a bound on the KL divergence between two parameters, as stated in Lemma~\ref{KLBound}.
-This lemma quantifies the discrepancy between two parameters \(\theta\) and \(\theta'\) in terms of their squared Euclidean distance.
+This subsection is devoted to establishing the minimax lower bound.
+Our analysis begins with Lemma \ref{lemma: bounds on KL divergence}, which provides a tight control on the Kullback-Leibler (KL) divergence.
+Specifically, this lemma quantifies the statistical discrepancy between any two parameters $\theta$ and $\theta ^{\prime }$ directly in terms of their squared Euclidean distance.